Jammu and Kashmir (union territory): Economy

 Over 500 mineral blocks are present in Jammu and Kashmir, 261 of which are in the Kashmir Division alone.
 Kishtwar is known as the 'land of sapphire and saffron'.
 Resources such as timber, herbs and medicinal shrubs, edibles such as mushroom, chilgoza, black zeera, and saffron are available in the forests.
 The sapphire reserve mines of Machail, Paddar are a source of mineral wealth.
 Jammu and Kashmir is the only administrative unit in India with a large amount of borax and sapphire resources.
-It possesses 36 per cent of the graphite, 21 per cent marble and 14 per cent of gypsum present in India.
+It possesses 36% of the graphite, 21% marble and 14% of gypsum present in India.
 Coal, limestone and magnesite are found scattered among the different districts of the union territory.

-Other minerals of significance that occur are bauxite, ball clay and china clay in Udhampur; bentonite in Jammu; diaspore in Rajouri and Udhampur; graphite in Baramulla; lignite and marble in Kupwara; quartz and silica sand in Anantnag, Doda and Udhampur; and quartzite in Anantnag district.
+Other minerals of significance that occur are bauxite, ball clay and china clay in Udhampur; bentonite in Jammu; diaspore in Rajouri and Udhampur; graphite in Baramulla; lignite and marble in Kupwara; quartz and silica sand in Anantnag, Doda, and Udhampur; and quartzite in Anantnag district.
 In addition, the Department of Geology and Mining has determined the presence of minerals such as magnetite, dolomite, fuel mineral, decorative building stones, slate, and gemstones.
 All are materials with commercial and industrial uses in many products and factories.

 In the fiscal year 2019–20, total exports from Jammu and Kashmir amounted to ₹188.18 million.
 The Jammu & Kashmir Bank, which is listed as a NIFTY 500 conglomerate, is based in the union territory.
 Jammu and Kashmir is one of the largest recipients of grants from the central government annually.
-According to the Sustainable Development Goals Index 2021, 10.35 per cent of the population of Jammu and Kashmir live below the national poverty line, the third-highest among union territories in the country.
+According to the Sustainable Development Goals Index 2021, 10.35% of the population of Jammu and Kashmir live below the national poverty line, the third-highest among union territories in the country.

 Apple cultivation

 The apple industry is a significant source of employment in Jammu and Kashmir, generating the highest number of jobs.
 It provides approximately 400-man-days of work per year per hectare of orchards, supporting a workforce of 3.5 million people.
-Moreover, it contributes approximately 10 per cent to the Gross State Domestic Product (GSDP).
+Moreover, it contributes approximately 10% to the Gross State Domestic Product (GSDP).
 In the year 2020–2021, the apple production in Kashmir was reported to be 1,695,000.00 metric tonnes, while in the Jammu Division, it stood at 24,415.69 metric tonnes.
 The combined apple production for the entire Union Territory of Jammu and Kashmir amounted to 1,719,415.69 metric tonnes.
-Notably, the Kashmir Valley is the primary contributor to these numbers, accounting for 75 per cent of India's total apple production and exporting around 1.8 million metric tonnes of apples annually.
+Notably, the Kashmir Valley is the primary contributor to these numbers, accounting for 75% of India's total apple production and exporting around 1.8 million metric tonnes of apples annually.